po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

     * ☝️ What happened when I entered the curl command to GitHub.

-    * 🙋 We asked GitHub for user informatiojn via our terminal!
+    * 🙋 We asked GitHub for user information via our terminal!

     * ☝️ What is a good use case for cURL?